Where to find the best fishing in Scotland

 The importance of working with a fishing guide

-Choose the right river for the right time of year
+Choose the right fishing spots for the right time of year

 All rivers in Scotland, peak at different times.
-The intelligence built up on the rivers is based on a combination of data, ie.e. historic catch returns, local knowledge, and seasonal changes.
+The intelligence built up on the rivers is based on a combination of data, i.e. historic catch returns, local knowledge, and seasonal changes.
+In addition, if the wind is strong, our guides will know what beats to fish, to get shelter.

 The weather in Scotland when fishing